 Some breeders think the source of the jumbo-economy-size genetics is due to selective breeding utilizing the old ‘Steenkonijn,’ or Stone Rabbit, a Belgium rabbit that typically weighed one ‘stone,’ or 3.5 kg (7 pounds 11 ounces), and the now-extinct and very large "Patagonian Rabbit," which weighed as much as 16 pounds.

-The name Patagonia is a reference, probably not to Argentina, but to a Spanish term meaning "big foot."
+The name Patagonia is a reference, probably not to the South American region known as Patagonia, but to a Spanish term meaning "big foot."
 On the other hand, the belief that giant creatures lived in Patagonia was common at the time, making the name a logical one for a very large rabbit breed.

 Fast-forward to the mid-1800’s.
 Multiple Belgian clubs were already regularly holding weight competitions featuring their giant rabbits.
 The winning Flemish Giants weighed up to 19 pounds in the latter half of the 1800’s.